Wright Patman: Early political career

-Early Congressional career
+Early congressional career

 In 1928, Patman was elected to the House of Representatives from Texas's 1st congressional district.
 In 1932, Patman introduced a bill that would have mandated the immediate payment of the bonus to World War I veterans.
 It was during the consideration of this bill that the Bonus Army came to Washington.
 Patman was a supporter of the New Deal.

 In January 1932, Patman spearheaded a movement to impeach Treasury Secretary Andrew Mellon, which forced the latter's resignation the following month.

 In 1935, Patman took on the cause of independent retailers, who were engaged in a nationwide battle to stop the growth of chain retailing by taxing chains and restricting their business practices.
 Patman in the House and Joseph Taylor Robinson in the United States Senate were the sponsors of the 1936 Robinson-Patman Act, an effort to preserve independent wholesalers and retail outlets ("Mom and Pop stores") by preventing manufacturers or large retailers from becoming involved in wholesaling.

-Patman was one of four members of the Texas congressional delegation to originally sign the "Southern Manifesto," (Martin Dies Jr. signed subsequently) a resolution in protest of the United States Supreme Court decision in Brown v.
+Patman was one of four members of the Texas congressional delegation to originally sign the "Southern Manifesto," a resolution in protest of the United States Supreme Court decision in Brown v.
 Board of Education.
+Patman voted against the Civil Rights Acts of 1957, the Civil Rights Acts of 1960, the Civil Rights Acts of 1964, and the Civil Rights Acts of 1968 as well as the 24th Amendment to the U.S. Constitution and the Voting Rights Act of 1965.

 Watergate inquiry

-Wright Patman's eponymous committee played an important role in the early days of the Watergate scandal that eventually brought down the Nixon Administration.
+Wright Patman's namesake committee played an important role in the early days of the Watergate scandal that eventually brought down the Nixon Administration.

 The Patman Committee investigated the hundred dollar bills found on the Watergate "plumbers" upon their arrest, suspecting they could directly link them to CREEP, the president's re-election committee.
 The Patman Committee's 1972 investigation was stymied by pressure from the White House, in part aided by Congressman Gerald R. Ford.
-Despite these efforts to stop Patman, his investigative course ultimately proved to be Nixon's undoing in the sense that the money trail, as reported on in The Washington Post, helped lead to the establishment of the Ervin Senate Select Committee on Watergate in April 1973.
+Despite these efforts to stop Patman, The Washington Post followed up with original reporting about the money trail and helped lead to the establishment of the Senate Select Committee on Watergate in April 1973.